JensD1/5-software-design/README.md

 # 5–Software Design — Student Starter

 Welcome!
 This repository contains the **starter code and instructions** for the *5–Software Design* labs.
-Each lab lives in `labs/labX` and has its **own README** with the tasks, tips, and the exact build commands.
+Each lab lives in `labs/labX` and has its **own README** with a clear explanation, the tasks, and the tips.

 ---